liamhession/liamhession/README.md

 - clientside logic for sorting results as real-time updates to our data arrive
 - enabling ads on the platform, both display and in-line Sponsored Results

+### My interests
+- **Natural languages** - I have studied French, German, Portuguese, Spanish, Italian, Russian, and Hebrew.
+About half formally, half through Duolingo and online resources.
+- **The next version of the internet** - I get a grim pleasure from hearing people express their displeasure about the contemporary state of the internet.
+The hope and promise of some new way forward has for years been my main motivation for following the blockchain space, and Urbit.

 <!--
 **liamhession/liamhession** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.